Sally332/Burden-Testing/README.md

 ---

 ### 📉 Overview

 This pipeline supports **gene-based burden testing** of rare variants using SKAT and related methods.
 It is designed for **flexibility** in variant filtering, population structure correction, and real-case sample setups.
 It includes options for **covariates**, **QC visualization**, and **multiple filtering combinations** to adapt to clinical or family-based studies.

+All scripts are richly commented to guide users through the logic, assumptions, and interpretation of each step.

 ---